 The meta-process-names command can be used to get the names of all of the currently defined metaprocesses.
-A list with the names of all the defined meta-process will be returned.
+A list with the names of all the defined meta-process will be returned in no particular order.
 There will always be at least one member in the list because the default meta-process will always exist.

 '''

 1> (clear-all)

 NIL

-'''

-'''

 2> (meta-process-names)

 (DEFAULT)

 3> (define-meta-process new)

 NEW

 4> (meta-process-names)

 (DEFAULT NEW)

 '''